raydot/nailing-the-coding-interview/chapters/02-big-o.md

 "Heuristic" is a fancy word for "trying a bunch of different things until you find one that works."
 It can be challenging to optimize an algorithm for speed and efficiency, and until you gain some experience in writing algorithms, you are definitely going to want to make sure you’re able to be effective in terms of optimizing your code.

 The first and most important thing you have to understand is what is the problem you’re trying to solve.
 If you don’t understand the problem you’re trying to solve the last thing in the world you should be doing is writing code.
 In the sample interview in the preface you’ll notice in the dialogue that the candidate is repeating the question back to the interviewer.
-This accomplishes two tasks: 1) It shows the interviewer that you’re a careful and active listener, and 2) It give you a chance to slow things down so you can think about the problem for yourself.
+This accomplishes two tasks: 1) It shows the interviewer that you’re a careful and active listener, and 2) It gives you a chance to slow things down so you can think about the problem for yourself.

 Here are some basic steps to follow to optimize your code, whether you’re sitting in a coding interview or coding at work: